Calculate the cost of false positives

 • Total Wasted Dollars

-This is typically the handful of individuals affected by troubleshooting a defect.
-Example: 2 from QA, 2 Developers plus 1 Manager is 5 members.
+Example: 2 from QA, 2 developers, and 1 manager is 5 members.

-Industry accessibility experts agree that the average false positive rate of free tools is about 20%.
+Enter 20%.
+Most accessibility experts agree that this is the average false positive rate for free tools.

-Enter the number of pages you intend to test for accessibility, this often includes a range somewhere between the number of pages that include site core functions (like cart-checkout functions) and all pages.
+Enter the number of pages you intend to test.
+This number can range from only pages that include core functions (like cart-checkout functions) to all the pages on your site.

 Illustration of a shepherd pointing out a wolf labelled as "defects" nearby sheep labelled "money, trust, time."